birbjam/birbjam/README.md

 <h2> hi there</h2>

-- 👩🏼‍💻 Farmer turned web developer
+- 👩🏼‍💻 Web Developer from Tallinn, Estonia
 - 🔭 Currently working on:
   - [Amphibian Disease Portal](https://amphibiandisease.org/) for UC Berkeley's Museum of Vertebrate Zoology
   - A new [Local Contexts](https://localcontexts.org/) website for Biocode LLC